 Outcome variable

-For creating the outcome variables disease, we used variables such as the child did not able to drink or breastfeed, becomes sicker, develops a fever, has fast breathing, has difficulty breathing, has blood in stools, drinking poorly and has diarrhea.
+For creating the outcome variables disease, we used variables such as the child could not able to drink or breastfeed, becomes sicker, develops a fever, has fast breathing, has difficulty breathing, has blood in stools, drinking poorly and has diarrhea in the two weeks before the survey.
 During the analyses, two types of outcome variables were considered.
-First, a binary outcome in which 0 means children were suffered from lower than median value (diseases) and 1 means greater than median value (diseases); second, a count variable that means the frequency of the diseases.
+First, a binary outcome in which 0 means children were suffered from lower than median value [<3 diseases] and 1 means greater than median value [≥3 diseases]; second, a count variable that means the frequency of the diseases.

 Statistical analyses

-Descriptive statistics of each of the selected confounding variables and distribution of type of delivery were shown by adjusting sampling weight.
+Descriptive statistics: Descriptive statistics of each of the selected confounding variables and distribution of type of delivery were shown by adjusting sampling weight.
 Similarly, weighted percentages were calculated to compare demographic and socioeconomic characteristics among the type of delivery.
 Pearson's chi-squared test was used to determine whether differences in demographic and socioeconomic characteristics between C-section and vaginal delivery were statistically significant.

-We applied a propensity score method for the first outcome (binary).
-The propensity score (PS) method is the probability of exposure (C-section versus vaginal delivery) assignment conditional on possible confounding.
+Propensity score models: We applied a propensity score method for the first outcome (binary) variable as a covariate in logistic regression models to control for the selection bias.
+The propensity score method is the probability of exposure (C-section versus vaginal delivery) assignment conditional on possible confounding.
+The probability of allocated exposure variable and that of experiencing the outcome were described by a logistic model.
+The propensity score models the probability that a given child would be exposed to the experimental treatment, conditionally to his(her) baseline covariates.
+The propensity score of the children was then estimated from the predicted probability of treatment given his(her) covariates as obtained by logistic regression.
 This approach helps us to design and analyze our observational survey data so that it mimics some of the characteristics (covariates) of a randomized controlled trial (Austin, 2011).

-Poisson regression models often display overdispersion, for that reason negative binomial (NB) regression models are perhaps the most convenient too with and have been used by various authors (Lawless, 1987).
-Hence for the second outcome, we applied a NB regression method with a log link to assess the sensitivity of the results from the PS method.
+Poisson regression models: Poisson regression models often display overdispersion, for that reason negative binomial (NB) regression models are perhaps the most convenient too with and have been used by various authors (Lawless, 1987).
+Hence for the second outcome, we applied NB regression method with a log link to assess the sensitivity of the results from the PS method.
 We also reported the crude and adjusted exposure effects.

-All statistical analyses were performed with the program SAS (Statistical Analysis Software 9.4).
+Model assessment: We used three models to assess the relative performance that fits our data for evaluating the causal association between C-section and childhood diseases with the best model.
+To find the best model, we used AIC and BIC values to compare all models; the lowest value of AIC and BIC indicates a better fit of the data after accounting for model complexity (i.e. the number of model parameters).
+Using the best model, we reviewed the variability of the results from the models.
+In the crude model, only the C-section variable was used and for the adjusted model, other confounding variables with C-section variable were considered.

+All statistical analyses were performed by SAS and SPSS (IBM SPSS 25).
+In SAS, the survey analysis procedures command was used to allow for the adjustments of the cluster sampling design used in both survey and to estimate weighted frequency for all explanatory variables.

 Ethics approval